variantstudios/beeglesaircraft.com/_custom_pages/careers.md

 * Flying repaired aircraft to Beegles Aircraft Service for permanent repairs
 * Performing operational test flight to aircraft after Beegles Aircraft Service repairs
 * Delivering aircraft back to customer

-###### This is a flexible position as we ferry, test fly, and deliver multiple types and models of aircraft.
+* We ferry, test fly, and deliver multiple types and models of aircraft

 ###### &nbsp;

-###### Note:&nbsp;Beegles Aircraft Services is a certified FAA repair station and is required to follow the anti drug/alcohol program requiring random drug tests.
+#### Note: Beegles Aircraft Services is a certified FAA repair station and is required to follow the anti drug/alcohol program requiring random drug tests.

 &nbsp;

 If you are interested in joining our team please contact us to answer any questions at (970) 353-9200 or at (970) 381-1372.
-If you are ready to apply, please send an application and attached resume to [Charlie Brink](mailto:charlie.brink@beeglesaircraft.com).&nbsp;
+If you are ready to apply, please send an application and attached resume to [Charlie.Brink@beeglesair.com.](mailto:charlie.brink@beeglesair.com)&nbsp;

 [![Application for Employment](/assets/images/icons/pdf.svg)](/Application For Employment.pdf){: target="_blank"} Application for Employment